ramu81/Exploring-TypeScript/README.md

          In the last line we construct an instance of the Greeter class using new.
          This calls into the constructor we defined earlier, creating a new object with the Greeter shape, and running the constructor to initialize it.

+  #  Inheritance (Inheritance.ts)
+           In TypeScript, we can use common object-oriented patterns.
+One of the most fundamental patterns in class-based programming is being able to extend existing classes to create new ones using inheritance.

+           Inheritance.ts i.e., This example shows the most basic inheritance feature: classes inherit properties and methods from base classes.
+Here, Dog is a derived class that derives from the Animal base class using the extends keyword.
+Derived classes are often called subclasses, and base classes are often called superclasses.